 - Spiders have the senses of sight, touch, and some others.

 - Spiders usually have eight eyes arranged in patterns on the front region of their Cephalothorax.
 Their eyes are of two types called the “Primary eyes” and the “Secondary eyes”.
-Through the Primary eyes, spiders detect the direction of light as well as forming images.
+Through the Primary eyes, spiders detect the direction of light as well as form images.

 - The cuticles (body covering) of spiders are modified into a complicated array of sensors.